IBM/storage-fusion/CAS/cas_cli_chatbot/chatbot/LLM_SETUP.md

 ```
 ✓ Using vector store: vs-123

 Some commands use an LLM to enhance responses.
-Would you like to configure an LLM provider now? [y/N]: y
+Would you like to configure an LLM provider now? [y/n]: y

 LLM Provider Setup
-Some commands use an LLM to enhance responses (e.g., 'query ask').
+Some commands use an LLM to enhance responses (e.g., 'llm query ask').

 Available LLM Providers:
   1. OpenAI (requires API key)